Open-Lab-Starter-Kit/OLSK-Vinyl-Cutter/README.md

 License
 --

+See the LICENSES folder and the SPDX metadata for more details on other files.
+The project is [REUSE](https://reuse.software/) compliant

 Hardware design, CAD and PCB files, BOM, settings and other technical or design files are released under the following license:

 - CERN Open Hardware Licence Version 2 Weakly Reciprocal - **[CERN-OHL-W](LICENSE_CERN_OHL_W_V2.txt)**